britram/rains-prototype/draft-trammell-rains-protocol.md

 which they will accept and cache any assertion, shard, or zone for which they are authority servers until at least the end of validity of the last signature, provided the signature is verifiable.

+## Public Key Management

+As signature lifetime is used to manage assertion lifetime, and key rotation strategies may be used both for revocation as well as operational flexibility purposes, RAINS presents a much more dynamic key management environment than that presented by DNSSEC.
+One problem this raises is how a zone authority communicates to its superordinate that it would like to begin using a new public key to sign its assertions.

+This can be done out of band, using private APIs provided by the superordinate authority.
+Through the nextkey object type, RAINS provides a way for a future public key to be shared with the superordinate authority (and all other queriers) in-band.
+An authority that wishes to use a new key publishes a reflexive nextkey assertion (i.e., in its own zone, with subject @) with the new public key and a requested valid-since and valid-until time range.
+The superordinate issues periodic queries for nextkey assertions from its subordinate zone, or the subordinate pushes these assertions to an intermediate service designated to receive them.
+When the superordinate receives a nextkey, and it decides it wants to delegate to the new key, it creates and signs a delegation assertion.

+This process is not mandatory: the superordinate is free to ignore the request, or to use a different time range, depending on its policy and/or the status of its business relationship with the subordinate.
+The subordinate can discover this, in turn, using its own RAINS queries, or through the delegation assertions being similarly pushed to a designated intermediate service.

 ## Unsigned Contained Assertions